Stuffed Butternut Squash

 Bake at 350F until golden brown and crispy, about 20 minutes.
 You may want to check on them halfway and stir to ensure they are roasting evenly.

 Let cool then snack away!

-How To Roast Butternut Squash
+How To Cook Stuffed Butternut Squash

-Once your oven is ready, bake for 45-60 minutes or until fork tender.
+- Bake at 425F for 45-60 minutes or until fork tender.
 The cook time will heavily depend on how large your squash is.

-How To Make Stuffed Butternut Squash
+How To Cook Stuffed Butternut Squash

 While your winter squash is roasting, time to make the cranberry rice stuffing!